carlosmmatos/aws-ec2-image-builder/README.md

 Store the CrowdStrike API credentials in AWS Secrets Manager or AWS Systems Manager Parameter Store as SecretStrings.
 The component will use these credentials to authenticate with the CrowdStrike API.

+> [!IMPORTANT]
+> When storing API credentials in Secrets Manager or Parameter Store, ensure they are stored in the same AWS Region where the Image Pipeline will execute from.

 <details><summary>Using AWS Secrets Manager</summary>

 To use Secrets Manager as your secret backend, you must enter `SecretsManager` as the value for the `SecretStorageMethod` parameter when using the component.